Thanksgiving - America's Communal Holiday

 "... [when one] party without the information [power] is worried about an unfair ("rigged") trade, which occurs when the party who has all the information [power] uses it to their advantage.
 The fear of rigged trade can prompt the worried party to withdraw from the interaction, diminishing the volume of trade in the market."

-A non-democratic society, is a nation-wide rigged trade, where only the people at the top reap the rewards.
+Living in a non-democratic society, is living in a nation-wide rigged trade, where only the people at the top reap the rewards.
 This is why the rest of the population withdraws from full participation in 'the trade' - aka the economy - in pursuit of their dreams.
-Most of the general populace withdraws because they know that if their endeavors are successful, they will be confiscated from them by members of the ruling classes.
-Thus the working classes limit their pursuits / investments in achievement, because there is no real incentive to work hard and take risks, because they will never own or reap the benefits of their own labor / creation.
+Most of the general populace withdraws because they know that if their endeavors are successful, the benefits that ensue will be confiscated from them by members of the ruling classes.
+Thus the working classes limit their pursuits / investments in achievement, because there is no real incentive to work hard and take risks, because they will never reap the benefits of their own labor / creations.

 The American Dream is What Lures Talented Risk Takers to this Nation

 People don't try to emigrate from a nation that empowers them.
-Like a bad relationship, they leave because it's an unfair or unstable relationship.
+Like a bad relationship, they leave because it's an unfair, unstable or even abusive relationship.

-And people don't risk everything, including their lives, to move to a nation that uses fear and suppression to manage its population.
-People who are smart and talented want to live in societies that allow them to pursue any train or tangent of thought they wish to pursue - not to drop a line of questioning or research because the ruling elite has deemed it threatening to their power and thus outlaws it.
+People don't risk everything, including their lives, to move to a nation that uses fear and suppression to manage its population.
+People who are smart and talented want to live in societies that allow them to develop their abilities and pursue any train or tangent of thought they wish - where they are not forced to drop a line of questioning, thought or research because the ruling class has deemed it threatening to their power and thus outlaws it.
 Bright and talented people are not going to want to contribute to a society that doesn't allow them, their family and friends to have a voice in it.
 Why?
-Because the government bureaucrats / the national system doesn't respect them, so what's the incentive?
-Why should they further empower a government in which they have no voice - aka a repressive authoritarian regime.
+Because the government bureaucrats / the national system doesn't respect them.
+Talented people have little to no incentive to achieve things that further empower a government in which they have no voice - aka a repressive authoritarian regime.